DaisukeBekki/ESSLLI2025/README.md

 This mechanism of DTS serves as an uniform analysis of anaphora and presupposition through the process of underspecification, inheriting the ‘presupposition is anaphora’ paradigm (van der Sandt and Geurts 1991, van der Sandt 1992) and the anaphora resolusion is proof construction'' paradigm (Krahmer and Piwek1999, Piwek and Krahmer 2000).

 This DTS setting not only provides a compositional semantic theory with descriptive power enough to cover a wide variety of linguistic phenomena but also gives novel explanations for classical puzzles such as anaphora accessibility and anaphoric potentials.
-For example, the E-type anaphoric link in (1) is predicted to be accessible since a proof from /someone bought a car/ to the existence of a non-human entity is constructable in UDTT.
+For example, the E-type anaphoric link in (1) is predicted to be accessible since a proof from _someone bought a car_ to the existence of a non-human entity is constructable in UDTT.

 (1)  Someone bought [a car].
 It is parked outside.